-Applications for enrollment are accepted on an ongoing basis throughout the year with primary recruitment conducted from February-July for August enrollment.
+Applications for enrollment are accepted on an ongoing basis throughout the year.
 After a child has been accepted for enrollment into the program, the parent or legal guardian will be notified to meet with the Family Advocate to complete all of the required enrollment forms.
 These forms must be signed by one or both parents or legal guardians.
-Each child must have a medical examination signed by a licensed physician within thirty (30) days after entering the program.
+Each child must have a medical examination signed by a licensed physician within thirty (30) days after entering the program as well as immunizations required for the child's age.